-Flags: GXF_PARAMETER_FLAGS_OPTIONAL
+- Flags: GXF_PARAMETER_FLAGS_OPTIONAL - Type: GXF_PARAMETER_TYPE_INT64 stop_on_deadlock worker_thread_number

-stop_on_deadlock

 If enabled the scheduler will stop when all entities are in a waiting state, but no periodic entity exists to break the dead end.
 Should be disabled when scheduling conditions can be changed by external actors, for example by clearing queues manually.